Skip to content

 Type Description

-Integer token IDs with the same shape as the input sequences.
+Integer token IDs with the same shape/layout as the input.

 Source code in python/seqpro/_encoders.py